-Late seasor n and after h arvest, cont • Pest/Problem Management Options Amount of Formulation per Acre Effectiveness REI PHI Comments Septoria and anthracnose leaf spots, cont. fenbuconazole FRAC 3 (Indar 2F) 6.0 fl oz Е 12 hrs 30 days Do not make more than four applications or apply more than 24 fl oz of Indar 2F (0.38 lb a.i.) per acre per year.
+Late season Late season and after harvest, cont.
+Pest/Problem Management Options Amount of Formulation per Acre Effectiveness REI PHI Comments Septoria and anthracnose leaf spots, cont. fenbuconazole FRAC 3 (Indar 2F) 6.0 fl oz Е 12 hrs 30 days Do not make more than four applications or apply more than 24 fl oz of Indar 2F (0.38 lb a.i.) per acre per year.
 Indar belongs to the sterol demethylation inhibitor (DMI) class of fungicides or target site of action fungicides.
-Alternation with fungicides of different classes is recommended. propiconazoleFRAC 3(Tilt, Bumper41.8 EC,PropiMax EC) 6.0 fl oz E 12 hrs 30 days Some DMI fungicides, may be applied by either ground or aerial application (see label).
+Alternation with fungicides of different classes is recommended. propiconazole FRAC 3 (Tilt, Bumper 41.8 EC, PropiMax EC) 6.0 fl oz Е 12 hrs 30 days Some DMI fungicides, may be applied by either ground or aerial application (see label).
 Do not apply more than 30 fl oz per acre per season.
 More effective when allowed to dry ahead of a rain. pyraclostrobin + boscalid FRAC 11 + 7 (Pristine) 18.5-23 oz Е 12 hrs 0 days No more than two sequential applications of Pristine should be made before alternating with fungicides that have a different MOA.
-Do not apply more than four applications of Pristine per acre per crop year. metconazole FRAC 3 (Quash 50 WDG) 2.5 oz E 12 hrs 7 days May be applied by ground (min.
+Do not apply more than four applications of Pristine per acre per crop year. metconazole FRAC 3 (Quash 50 WDG) 2.5 oz Е 12 hrs 7 days May be applied by ground (min.
 20 GPA) or air (min 10 GPA).
 Do not apply more than twice in a row, or more than 7.5 oz per season, or more than three times per season.
 Supplemental label for Anthracnose leaf spot (Gloeosporium minus) for bushberries.
 Blueberry rust chlorothalonil FRAC M5 (Bravo Weather Stik) 3-4 pt G 12 hrs to 6.5 days 42 days Apply only as a postharvest fungicide for Septoria and rust.
 Do not combine with other pesticides, surfactants or fertilizers.
 Short REI (12 hrs) with restrictions; REI is 6.5 days without restrictions. fenbuconazole FRAC 3 (Indar 2F) 6.0 fl oz G 12 hrs 30 days Do not make more than four applications or apply more than 24 fl oz of Indar 2F (0.38 lb a.i.) per acre per year.
 Indar belongs to the sterol demethylation inhibitor (DMI) class of fungicides or target site of action fungicides.
 Alternation with fungicides of different classes is recommended.

-Pest/Problem Management Options Amount of Formulation per Acre Effectiveness REI PHI Comments Blueberry rust, cont. propiconazoleFRAC 3(Tilt, Bumper41.8 EC,PropiMax EC) 6.0 fl oz G 12 hrs 30 days Some DMI fungicides, may be applied by either ground or aerial application (see label).
-Do not apply more tha 30 fl oz per acre per season.
-More effective when allowed to dry ahead of a rain. prothioconazole FRAC 3 (Proline 480 SC) 5.7 fl oz E 12 hrs 7 days Apply up to two applications per year on a 7-10 day schedule.
+Late season Late season and after harvest, cont.
+Pest/Problem Management Options Amount of Formulation per Acre Effectiveness REI РНІ Comments Blueberry rust, cont. propiconazole FRAC 3 (Tilt, Bumper 41.8 EC, PropiMax EC) 6.0 fl oz G 12 hrs 30 days Some DMI fungicides, may be applied by either ground or aerial application (see label).
+Do not apply more than 30 fl oz per acre per season.
+More effective when allowed to dry ahead of a rain. prothioconazole FRAC 3 (Proline 480 SC) 5.7 fl oz Е 12 hrs 7 days Apply up to two applications per year on a 7-10 day schedule.
 A tank mix with captan is recommended for resistance management and to provide Botrytis suppression. pyraclostrobin + boscalid FRAC 11 + 7 (Pristine) 18.5-23 oz F 12 hrs 0 days No more than two sequential applications of Pristine should be made before alternating with fungicides that have a different MOA.
 Do not apply more than four applications of Pristine per acre per crop year. metconazole FRAC 3 (Quash 50 WDG) 2.5 oz VG 12 hrs 7 days May be applied by ground (min.
-20 GPA) or air (min 1 GPA).
+20 GPA) or air (min 10 GPA).
 Do not apply more than twice in a row, or more than 7.5 oz per season, or more than three times per season.
 Supplemental label for bushberries.